 If your ecommerce business targets both females and males, you’ll be happy to know that you may not need different strategies for these two gender groups as mobile voice search usage across both men and women are pretty even: 28 percent of men use voice-assisted searches on their mobile devices, compared to 26 percent of women.

 In terms of markets, mobile voice search features are particularly popular among Asian countries.
-This is especially so in Indonesia, China, and India, where 38 percent, 36 percent, and 34 percent of all internet users reportedly carrying out voice-assisted searches on their mobile gadgets.
+This is especially so in Indonesia, China, and India, where 38 percent, 36 percent, and 34 percent of all internet users reportedly carry out voice-assisted searches on their mobile gadgets.
 For comparison’s sake, just 25 percent of US internet users use the voice search feature on their mobile devices.

 9. Voice Search Engagement